hbz/skos-lookup/README.md

 A webservice to lookup SKOS concepts from an elasticsearch index.
 - Start service.
-- Upload a list of Ntriple files each representing one SKOS Concept.
+- Upload a SKOS file.
 - Perform autocompletion lookup over the SKOS Vocabular
 - get back an URI for a particular SKOS Concept.

-Useful to support your users when filling forms.

 #Usage